jupyter-book/jupyter-book/docs/content/code-outputs.md

 In addition to pasting blocks of outputs, or in-line with text, you can also paste directly into tables.
 This allows you to compose complex collections of structured data using outputs that were generated in other cells or other notebooks.
-For example, the following markdown table:
+For example, the following Markdown table:

 ````md
 | name                            |       plot                    | mean                      | ci                                                |